 MY SON JOHN

-My son was riding through the little town of Nashville on his bicycle on his way to school one day looking upward at the sign his dad had made for a business there in town.
-Because he wasn't watching where he was going, he ran into the back of a truck and landed sprawled across a big machine part in the back of the truck.
+My son John was riding through the little town of Nashville, IL on his bicycle on his way to school one day looking upward at the sign his dad had made for a business there in town.
+Because he wasn't watching where he was going, he ran into the back of a pickup truck, went flying through the air and landed sprawled across a big machine part in the back of the truck.
 Fearing the owner would come out of the business and wonder what he was doing in the back of his truck, he climbed out in a hurry and walked his bike the rest of the way to school because it was no longer rideable.
 When he got home he told me what happened in his laid-back way and when he finished I asked if anyone stopped to help him.
 He said, "Yow one man stopped but he just laughed and laughed."

 My older sister and I, my two kids and her son were walking through the woods my older sister and her then husband had just purchased in Millstadt, IL.
 They were going to build a house on the property.
 My youngest sister was also with us.
 She went on ahead with my little son then all of a sudden she came running back to us terrified.
 We asked her what was wrong but she could hardly speak.
 Finally she got the word "snake" out and that was enough.
 I took off running toward my son who had stayed where they were and was standing perfectly still.
 We knew there were Copperhead snakes on their property but we failed to take that into consideration.
 I had to slow down before I got to my son so I wouldn't startle the snake.
 It was coiled and was having a staring contest with my son, who was standing there peacefully.
 I stood back as far as I could from my son and grabbed him from behind and got away from it.
 We had had enough of our tour of their woods so walked back to the car, but I had to put my son down because my knees weren't holding both of us.
 They had gone weak and shakey.